PbNation: General

 PbNation is an English language vBulletin v3.6.2 paintball forum, which includes paintball field and store directory, a collection of product reviews, a consumer-to-consumer paintball equipment marketplace, a paintball industry news section, and a paintball video content sharing site – all content is user generated.
 Although the site is focused on the sport of paintball, it also hosts a large "Small Talk" section where paintball players discuss topics that are not directly paintball related.

 Splat Magazine awarded PbNation the 2007 "Paintball Web Site of the Year" and credits PbNation for having "played a larger role in the expansion of paintball knowledge than practically any other source in history."
 SplatXD awarded PbNation the "Paintball Website of the Year" and said, "For as big as our sport is, our media for the most part is poorly produced, has extremely limited reach and does nothing to expand the visibility of the game.
 PbNation not only smashes all those limitations, they get more visitors per month than practically all of other forms of paintball media combined.
 With content that is almost 100% user-driven, they've created a community unlikely to ever be challenged in scope or scale."
 In 2008, the site was credited as having more traffic than all other paintball websites combined.

 According to Forbes, PbNation is the "number one paintball fan site", and the Chicago Tribune called it the "ultra popular paintball website" and listed becoming involved in PbNation as number one in their "Tips for Going Pro" about becoming a professional paintball player.
 Press Enterprises cites PbNation as "the leading paintball forum, helping facilitate everything from equipment reviews to discussions on the world's best paintballers to the organization of games."

-In May of 2011, PBNation was acquired by CrowdGather.
-In June of 2014, CrowdGather sold PBNation to TorStar owned VerticalScope, who are the current owners of the forum.
+In May 2011, PBNation was acquired by CrowdGather.
+In June 2014, CrowdGather sold PBNation to TorStar owned VerticalScope, who are the current owners of the forum.